If your answer is a big YES, the experience of living abroad is one of the most popular choices among young people.

 9) Calpe – the beautiful village in Costa Blanca

 At the heart of the Costa Blanca, within the region of Valencia lies the ancient fishing village of Calpe.
 Now transformed into a tourist magnet, the town sits in an ideal location, easily accessed by the A7 motorway and the N332 that runs from Valencia to Alicante; its approximately one hour drive from the airport at Alicante.
 Calpe has a wonderful mixture of old Valencian culture and modern tourist facilities.
 It is a great base from which to explore the local area or enjoy the many local beaches.
 Calpe alone has three of the most beautiful sandy beaches on the coast.
+Calpe is dominated by the towering rock of Ifach which reaches an impressive 332m, rising almost sheer above the sea and is a nature reserve.
+The summit of the rock is reached after a tough climb up a footpath, by means of a short tunnel through the upper part of the rock.
+Be warned the path above the tunnel has almost no safety features and is not recommended for anybody with a fear of heights, the very young, or the remotely unfit.

 10) Sagunto